elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 [TOC]

 Serilog is a great addition to the flowering .NET logging community, described as “A no-nonsense logging library for the NoSQL era” on their project page.
-Serilog works just like other logging frameworks such as log4net and NLog, but offers a great fluent API and the concept of sinks (a bit like appenders in log4net).
-Sinks are superior to appenders, because they threat errors as objects rather than strings, a perfect fit for elmah.io which itself is built on NoSQL.
+Serilog works just like other logging frameworks such as log4net and NLog but offers a great fluent API and the concept of sinks (a bit like appenders in log4net).
+Sinks are superior to appenders because they threat errors as objects rather than strings, a perfect fit for elmah.io which itself is built on NoSQL.
 Serilog already comes with native support for elmah.io, which makes it easy to integrate with any application using Serilog.

-In this example we’ll use a ASP.NET MVC project as an example.
-Neither Serilog nor elmah.io are bound to log errors from web applications.
 Adding this type of logging to your windows and console applications is just as easy.
 Add the `Serilog.Sinks.ElmahIo` NuGet package to your project:

 ```powershell fct_label="Package Manager"
 Install-Package Serilog.Sinks.ElmahIo